lkiesow/leihs-wiki/Upgrading-2.9.14-to-3.0.0.md

         $ cd /home/leihs-3.0.0-alpha.11
         $ bundle install

-It will take a while, but finally
+It will take a while, but finally a whole bunch of new gems should be installed under the `leihs` user's account.

 # Running the new database migrations